invent2017/project-proposals-administrators/proposal-template.md

 ## Super Catchy Slogan

 Group members:
-* Apple
+* Li Bozhao
-* Banana
+* Cai Jiaming
-* Char Kway Teow

 Feel free to change the headers, but do address the points raised.

 ## Audience
-Whose problems are we trying to solve?
+People who wants to help ice cubes in their drinks on the go.

 ## Problems
-What problems are people facing?
-How are these already being solved?
+Hot weather, drinks are not cooling :(
+Portable fridge, convenient shops where cool drinks can be bought.

 ## Solution
-What’s your solution, in one sentence?
+Portable, manual ice maker.
 Can you find an analogy to describe it?

 ## Assumptions
 What assumptions are we making that the project depends on?

 ## Unique Selling Point
-Our version will succeed because
+Our version will succeed because it is portable, easy-to-use and cool.

 ## Competitors
 What competitors are there?
 List 5.
 Surely you can google 5.